getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 ## App Context

 App context describes the application.
 As opposed to the runtime, this is the actual application that was running and carries metadata about the current session.

+The `type` and default key is `"app"`.

 `app_start_time`: